rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  *how does Bitcoin perform as money?*

-If Bitcoin is true, it must be a de-facto superior money to the USD, as well as to all the fiat money that Bitcoin aims to replace.
+If Bitcoin is true, it must be a de-facto superior money to USD, as well as to all fiat money.
-It must be so superior that it's ascent is only a matter of when and not if, that is the only way Bitcoin could be considered *true*.
+It must be so superior that it's ascent is only a matter of when and not if -- this is the only way Bitcoin could be considered *true*.

----
+## Technology of Global Money

 Money is the technology that makes known the ever-changing perspectives of value of every human being on earth.
-Money stores value through time, and can be transported wherever humans wish to transact.
+Additionally, money stores value through time, and must be transmissible over large distances, anywhere that humans wish to transact.

 There has never been a global money, that is, a money that everyone on the